Nagpur: Military establishments

 Nagpur is an important city for the Indian armed forces.
 Maintenance Command of Indian Air Force has its current headquarters at Vayusena Nagar in Nagpur.
 It houses Mi-8 helicopters and the IAF carriers IL-76 and handles the maintenance, repair, and operations of all aircraft, helicopters and other equipment.

-The ordnance factory and staff college of ordnance factory Ambajhari and National Academy of Defence Production for Group A officer of ordnance factories are in the western part of the city.
+The ordnance factory and staff college of ordnance factory Ambazari and National Academy of Defence Production for Group A officer of ordnance factories are in the western part of the city.
 Sitabuldi Fort is managed by the Uttar Maharashtra and Gujarat sub area hq.of the Indian Army and citizens are allowed to visit the premises on Republic day, Maharashtra day and Independence day.

 The 'raison d'être' for Kamptee, the military cantonment, is still operational.
 Kamptee Cantonment houses the Officers Training Academy for National Cadets Corps, which is the only one of its kind.
 It is also the regimental centre of one of the oldest and most respected regiments in the Indian Army, the Brigade of the Guards.
 Guards, located at Kamptee, are the only regiment in the Indian Army which have won two PVC (Param Veer Chakra), the highest gallantry awarded to soldiers for wartime operations.
 There are also other military establishments and a well equipped military hospital to care for the health of the armed forces personnel.
 The Army Postal Service centre is also operational in the cantonment since 1948, to provide training to personnel of Department of Post who volunteer themselves for the Army.
 Nagpur's National Civil Defence College provides civil defence and disaster management training to pupils from all over India and abroad.
 Indian Air Force's IL-76 transport planes nicknamed "Gajraj" are also based in Nagpur.